Mackmiller/Capstone/README.md

 - Data was imported into Excel, with four columns: Movie Title, Movie Year, Piece Title, Piece Composer

+- NOTE: Data is not complete.
+Would recommend a direct scrape from IMDB for any further research.

 ## Research Questions

 After seeing the CSV worksheet, I now had a basis for creating my research questions: